amplify-education/asiaq_test/README.md

 There are also commands to list, cleanup, delete and capture snapshots which work how you would expect them to work.

+When capturing a new snapshot the following tags are added automatically to the snapshot:
+-   `hostclass` The hostclass name associated with the volume
+-   `env` The environment of the associated with the volume
+-   `productline` The productline of the associated with the volume

+You can also add your own tags using the --tag option.
+For example the following command capture a new snapshot and tag the snapshot using the tag Key "disk_usage" and the tag value 400MB

+    disco_snapshot.py --env production --volume-id vol-001 --tags disk-usage:400MB

 There is also a create command that allows you to create the initial EBS volume snapshot for a hostclass.
 This initial volume will not be formatted.
 The volume created and its snapshot will be encrypted by default.